-The trip was actually a surprise for my boyfriend last November, in what was admittedly an adventurous impulse on my part and urge to be spontaneous (hey, we’re still young).
+The trip was actually a surprise for my boyfriend last November, in what was admittedly an adventurous impulse on my part and urge to be spontaneous.
 However, I couldn’t have shared this experience with a better person and whilst we were there we met up with a local model for a shoot, who was kind enough to take us to some fantastic locations and a pleasure to work with.

 Packing for Iceland – 2017

 Though my packing process for this was hurried and as always, last minute, I felt actually pretty organised for this trip.
 Just a sign that practice always does make perfect…travel more, folks, you’ll get better at packing lighter!